How to stop 'nightmare bacteria' from spreading across the U.S.

 The CDC tested for two of the best-known superbug germs: carbapenem-resistant Enterobacteriaceae or CRE, and carbapenem-resistant Pseudomonas aeruginosa (CRPA) bacteria.

 They compared the new strategy to a more limited approach aimed at fighting another type of bacteria that resist antibiotics called extended-spectrum beta-lactamases (ESBLs).
-The more aggressive approach worked better.
+The more assertive approach worked better.

 “We have seen that an aggressive strategy is needed and it works well,” Schuchat said.